The Magellan or Upland Goose is not a true goose but a Sheldgoose or Shelduck.

 There are two subspecies, the Lesser Magellan

-(c. p. picta) from Argentina/Chile, shown here, and the Greater Magellan
+(c. p. picta) of Argentina/Chile, shown here, and the

-(c. p. leucoptera) from the Falklands and south Atlantic.
+Greater Magellan (c. p. leucoptera) of the Falklands and south Atlantic.

 The male Magellan Goose is white with black markings (top row) while the female (above) is mainly a

-Intermediate range Lesser Magellan males show part white breasted, part banding, as below left.
+Intermediate range Lesser Magellan males show part white breasted, part banding, as below left and top row.
 Females always have close banding.

 Male and female Magellan/Upland Geese also make different sounds: like some humans, the males whistle and the females cackle.